 Finding a Swedish course that suits you is paramount to success.
 Here are some of our favorites!

 Pimsleur: If you’re an auditory learner (you learn through listening), Pimsleur is for you.
 Pimsleur teaches its users “rikssvenska”, a version of Swedish that has minimal or no influence from local dialects.
 That makes it the most useful if you want to secure work or travel in Sweden.
 This is a very thorough course that could take you from beginner to fluent in a matter of months.
 It’s a worthwhile investment if you’re serious about learning Swedish.
-Try Pimsleur Swedish free for 7 days!
+Try Pimsleur Swedish absolutely free today!

 Rosetta Stone: Rosetta Stone used to dominate the language market, but in recent years it’s fallen behind.
 The content is accurate and straightforward, but it fails to take into account modern uses and words.
 Beginners can definitely learn a lot from taking this course, however, and it’s a trusted brand that swears by its methods.